petusa/ResponsiveDialog/README.md

 </html>
 ```

-- Step 2: Copy responsivedialog.html and responsivedialog.css in the same folder where your dialog page is created.
-You may use the css file in your dialog page as to center and scale your dialog embedded images.
+- Step 2: Copy responsivedialog.html in the same folder where your dialog page is created.
+You may also include the responsivedialog.css file in your dialog page to assist you in centering and scaling your dialog embedded images automatically.

-- Step 3: Include responsivedialog.js in your HTML (either locally or remotely)
+- Step 3: Include responsivedialog.js in your host HTML page
 ```html
 <script type="text/javascript" src="http://responsivedialog.com/responsivedialog.js"></script>
 ```